 A. Non-discrimination and equality

 14. Under articles 2 (2) and 3 of the Covenant, States parties undertake to ensure the equal enjoyment of Covenant rights by all without discrimination.
 States parties are required to eliminate all forms of discrimination, formal, substantive, direct, indirect and multiple, and to take appropriate measures to ensure substantive equality.
-Accordingly, States parties must not only regularly undertake reviews to ensure that domestic laws and policies do not discriminate on any prohibited grounds, but also adopt specific measures, including legislation, aimed at prohibiting discrimination, including both public and private actors in relation to Covenant rights in land-related contexts, and take temporary special measures to ensure that disadvantages groups have access to relevant goods and services.
+Accordingly, States parties must not only regularly undertake reviews to ensure that domestic laws and policies do not discriminate on any prohibited grounds, but also adopt specific measures, including legislation, aimed at prohibiting discrimination, including both public and private actors in relation to Covenant rights in land-related contexts, and take temporary special measures to ensure that disadvantaged groups have access to relevant goods and services.

-15. Two groups are particularly at risk of discrimination in the governance of land tenure, including in the organization of property rights over land, in land registration through, inter alia, titling processes, but also in agrarian reform schemes.
-First, specific attention should be given to those groups such as indigenous peoples, fisher folk and pastoralists, or landless rural people who depend on access to communal lands or the commons for gathering firewood, collecting water or medicinal plants, or occasional hunting or fishing.
-Customary forms of property may provide security for peoples who depend on the commons, for whom formal property rights are generally not an appropriate solution.
-However, customary land title can be interpreted or applied in a discriminatory manner.
+15. Two groups are particularly at risk of discrimination in the governance of land tenure, including in the organization of property rights over land, in land registration through, inter alia, titling processes, but also in agrarian reform and urban development schemes.
+First, specific attention should be given to those groups such as indigenous peoples, fisher folk and pastoralists, landless people or informal occupants and low-income tenants who depend on informal or customary use and access to communal lands or the commons for shelter, gathering firewood, collecting water or medicinal plants, or occasional hunting or fishing.
+Customary and informal forms of tenure may provide security for peoples who depend on the commons, for whom formal property rights are generally not an appropriate solution.
+However, customary land title can be interpreted or applied in a discriminatory manner and informal users and occupants are frequently among the most marginalised.
 Ill-conceived attempts to “formalize” property rights through titling schemes and the enclosure of communal lands – the privatization of the commons that results from the generalization of individual property rights over land – in order to encourage “development” of such lands by investors, may exclude such people from access to resources on which they depend.
-States therefore have an obligation to guarantee security of tenure for all legitimate land users, particularly those who depend on collective or communal land use schemes.
+States therefore have an obligation, recognised under Article 11 ICESCR, to guarantee security of tenure for all legitimate land users, particularly those who depend on informal and collective or communal land use schemes.